Kzz0716/learngit/README.md

 # learngit
-this repo is just for me to lrean github
+this repo is just for me to lrean git